Designing digital health services:

 Are we getting breadth of perspective in early design work?

-Are we addressing accessibility proactively or retrospectively?
+Are we doing accessibility proactively or retrospectively?

 Are we making small iterations and learning (pebbles, not boulders)?